AlessandroCarella/Visual-analytics/README.md

 * one select for the sources and one for the targets in the data; once one of the options is selected all the other data is removed from the map\\
 and when an option of the select is choosen the other select resets to the option All (since it doesn't make sense to choose 1 source and 1 target only (in the case where there is only 1:1 it will be showed anyway))

+features:
+* the links have one color each so that they're identifiable
+* the nodes have a size related to the amount of targets that they have (the target nodes are just of r=1)

 TODO:
 * make the circles of the companies bigger based on the number of targets they're connected to (and a switch to switch based on the number of targets and the number of sources) (generate a new json source for that)
 * add an option to, after selecting a source, click on one of the targets and see the connections of it